DimitriCapetz/programmability_kt_examples/README.md

 # programmability_kt_examples

-A few basic examples used in network programmability KT sessions.
+Theis repo contains a few basic examples used in network programmability KT sessions.
+They can be freely used and expanded upon.